muggy8/improbable/have-and-havenot/fm9kS34V.md

 But will it really be though?

-There's also the chance that I could become stronger and maybe one day face her myself.
+There's also the chance that I could become stronger and maybe one day, I could face her myself.

 Yet there's no telling if that's possible either.